Skip to main content

 Contingency10%$45KScope changes, pivots, surprises

-Now look at the developer cost line — it's where the real decisions happen.
-Three common scenarios for a 4-person engineering team:
+Now zoom in on the developer cost line.
+That's where the real decisions get made.
+Three scenarios we see all the time for a 4-person engineering team:

-Fully augmented: 4 developers at $5K/month each for 12 months = $240K/year.
-Fits the budget with room for infrastructure, tools, and that contingency buffer.
-You start in 1-2 weeks instead of 3-6 months of recruiting.
-Check our pricing page for current rates.
+Fully augmented: 4 developers at $5K/month each, across 12 months, comes to $240K/year.
+That fits the budget and still leaves room for infrastructure, tools, and the contingency buffer.
+You're shipping in 1-2 weeks instead of waiting out 3-6 months of recruiting.
+Our pricing page has current rates.

 How Many Developers Does a Startup Actually Need in Year 1?

-The Startup Genome Report found that startups which scale prematurely are 3x more likely to fail.
-Premature scaling means hiring before you've validated demand.
-Yet every founder we talk to wants to hire 6 developers on day one.
+The Startup Genome Report found that startups which scale too early are 3x more likely to fail.
+Premature scaling is a fancy way of saying you hired before you proved anyone wanted the thing.
+And yet nearly every founder we talk to wants 6 developers on day one.
 Don't.

-Team size depends on product type.
-Here's what actually works:
+The right team size tracks with product type.
+Here's what actually holds up:

 Product TypeMVP Phase (Months 1-4)Growth Phase (Months 5-12)Notes